Pawankhind: Production

-Development

-In December 2019 after Farzand and Fatteshikast, Digpal Lanjekar announced a new film 'Jung Jauhar', his third film on unsung Maratha heroes.
+In December 2019 after Farzand and Fatteshikast, Digpal Lanjekar announced a new film Jungjauhar, his third film on unsung Maratha heroes.

-Filming

 On 11 February 2020, principal photography took place in Raigad Fort, Maharashtra.
 Filming was completed on 19 March 2020.
 In February 2021 makers renamed Jungjauhar to Pawankhind.

 Soundtrack

 Soundtrack of the film is composed by Devdutta Manisha Baji and lyrics written by Digpal Lanjekar.
 Video of track "Yugat Mandli" sung by Haridas Shinde, Avadhoot Gandhi was released in December 2021.